How to ask for a letter of recommendation for your college app

 Once you’ve got those great letters, put them to double use.
 You can recycle those those same college LORs, as your recommendation letters for scholarships.

 With Going Merry’s scholarship search and application platform, adding these LORs is easy.
 In the documents section, hit the “Request a recommendation letter” button, type in your recommender’s email, and voila!
-They’ll be able to upload the document–and you’ll be able to submit your scholarship application, right on our website.
+They’ll be able to upload the document for you to include in your Going Merry scholarship application.

-Going Merry: it’s your one-stop scholarship shop to search and apply for scholarships, all in one place.
+Going Merry: it’s your one-stop scholarship shop.
 Sign up for Going Merry today, for free.